 Alex: And unless that's built into my budget, I'm not going to take on this property because I know last time was an issue, a big, big issue.

 Kriss: Yes, absolutely.

-Alex: And so even though you didn't make money, it was still extremely valuable lesson and that's one of the benefits of wholesaling, too.
-By not just jumping into fixing and flipping because someone saw a TV show and thinking that they can do it.
+Alex: And so even though you didn't make money, it was still an extremely valuable lesson and that's one of the benefits of wholesaling, too.
+By not just jumping into fixing and flipping because someone saw a house flipping TV show and thinking that they can do it.

 Kriss: Right.
 That's right.

 Alex: I've just seen people get in and out of real estate really quickly.
 And the people that say, "Hey, that doesn't work," are usually people that didn't educate themselves the right way, take on way too much risk.
 But you're doing everything the right way, doing everything the right way.

 Kriss: Well thank you.
 I have a good mentor.

 Alex: I just try my best.
 Try my best.
 And I know you try your best too, so nothing makes me happier.

 Alex: Well awesome, Kriss.
 Anything else?
 Anything else you wanted to talk about?